Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Alocasia prefers slightly acidic soil with a pH of 5.5 to 6.5.

-When getting the soil for your Alocasia, ensure that the pH level is ideal for the plant.
+When getting the soil for your Alocasia, ensure the pH level is ideal for the plant.

 Various issues will develop if the pH doesn’t match the plant’s preference.